Modeling Innovation Ecosystem Dynamics through Interacting Reinforced Bernoulli Processes: A dynamic framework for innovation success across categories

-\end{corollary} Hence, the ratio of the variances $Var[X_{t,h}]/Var[X_{t,j}]$ converges to the ratio $u_h /u_j$ of the relative eigenvector centrality scores (with respect to $\Gamma^\top$) of the two nodes (processes) $h$ and $j$.
-Moreover, the correlation coefficient between the observations related to any pair of different processes converges to zero at the rate $1/t^{(1-\gamma^*)}$ when $\gamma^*<1$ and converges to the same strictly positive value when $\gamma^*=1$. \\

-In short, a balanced innovation ecosystem ($\gamma^* = 1$) supports ongoing, shared uncertainty and correlated success across technologies, which characterizes connected innovation ecosystems \citep{jacobides2024externalities}.
-In contrast, a not-balanced one ($\gamma^* < 1$) leads to asymmetric, decoupled innovation dynamics over time.
-In other words, in well-connected systems, sustained uncertainty and interdependence across technological domains facilitate diverse learning paths and capability recombination.
-This interdependence fosters mutual reinforcement across domains, enabling firms to accumulate diverse, complementary capabilities.
-Conversely, in fragmented systems, limited spillovers may rigidify specialization patterns, potentially turning capabilities into rigidities over time.\\
+Hence, the ratio of the variances $Var[X_{t,h}]/Var[X_{t,j}]$ converges to the ratio $u_h /u_j$ of the relative eigenvector centrality scores (with respect to $\Gamma^\top$) of the two nodes (processes) $h$ and $j$.
+Moreover, the correlation coefficient between the observations related to any pair of different processes converges to zero at the rate $1/t^{(1-\gamma^*)}$ when $\gamma^*<1$ and converges to the same strictly positive value when $\gamma^*=1$.\\ In short, a balanced system ($\gamma^* = 1$) supports persistent uncertainty and correlated success across technological categories.
+By contrast, an unbalanced system ($\gamma^* < 1$) leads over time to more asymmetric and progressively decoupled innovation dynamics.
+In other words, when interaction is strong enough to keep the system balanced, categories continue to display common fluctuations and persistent comovement; when reinforcement is subcritical, cross-category correlations vanish asymptotically and success dynamics become increasingly separated across categories.\\ The interpretation that follows, moreover, is consistent with the literature emphasizing that innovation outcomes depend on technological proximity and network linkages rather than evolving in isolation \citep{jaffe1989characterizing, taalbi2020evolution}.\\

-From Theorem~\ref{th-P}, we can also deduce the following result for the processes $(S_{t,h})_t$, with $h\in{\mathcal H}$, that represent the number of successes observed along time in each Bernoulli process $h$.
-It is important to note that, differently from the previous quantities $P_{t,h}$, that are not observable (due to the presence of the unknown model parameters), the quantities $S_{t,h}$ {\em can be directly observed} and so used for data analyses.

-\begin{theorem} Under assumptions {\Asa} and {\Asb}, denote by $\gamma^* \in (0, 1]$ the Perron-Frobenius eigenvalue of $\Gamma$ and by $\vu = (u_h)_h$ its corresponding (unique up to a multiplicative non-zero constant) left eigenvector.
-Then, for each $h\in{\mathcal H}$, we have